 WCA Annual Awards

 Each year, the Wisconsin Cattlemen's Association honors a Cattleman of the Year, Friend of the Cattlemen, BQA Award and Environmental Stewardship Award.
-WCA award recipients were recognized at the 2021 Summer Tour.
+WCA award recipients will be recognized at the 2026 Summer Tour.

 CATTLEMAN OF THE YEAR